-- 10. As a general rule, the IP of platform and seed projects under ITSP as well as those under MRP would be vested with the lead applicant (i.e. local research institution).
-This will allow the lead applicant to assume a more proactive role in disseminating the R&D results and promoting commercialisation. - 11.
-We understand that there are ITSP projects undertaken by the R&D Centres for which the majority of R&D work is carried out by a local university.
+- 12. As a general rule, the IP of platform and seed projects under ITSP, platform projects under TCFS and MHKJFS as well as projects under MRP should be vested with the lead applicant (i.e. the local research institution).
+This will allow the lead applicant to assume a more proactive role in disseminating the R&D results and promoting commercialisation. - 13.
+We understand that there are ITSP/TCFS/MHKJFS platform projects undertaken by the R&D Centres for which the majority of R&D work is carried out by a local university.
 Depending on the circumstances of the case, at times there may be a better chance for realisation/commercialisation if the IP is vested with the university instead of the R&D centre.
-R&D Centres therefore have the flexibility to negotiate with concerned universities and decide on the appropriate IP commercialisation arrangements for and such Notwithstanding this, the R&D Centre should normally retain a royalty-free right to use the IP and work with the universities to commercialise the R&D results regardless of IP ownership.
-The terms and any alternative arrangements should be specifically set out in the funding application to ITC and are subject to prior approval.
+R&D Centres therefore have the flexibility to negotiate with the universities concerned and decide on the appropriate IP ownership and commercialisation arrangements for such projects.
+Nevertheless, the R&D Centre should normally retain a royalty-free right to use the IP and work with the universities to commercialise the R&D results regardless of IP ownership.
+The terms should be specifically set out in the funding application to ITC and are subject to prior approval.
 Joint ownership should generally be avoided to minimise potential dispute in future.